Mayor of Dallas

-The Mayor of the City of Dallas is the head of the Dallas City Council.
-The current mayor is Eric Johnson, who has served one term since 2019 and is the 62nd mayor to serve the position.
-Dallas operates under a weak-mayor system, and a board-appointed city manager operates as the chief executive of the city.
+The Mayor of the City of Dallas is a member of the Dallas City Council and its presiding officer.
+The current mayor is Eric Johnson, who has served one term since 2019 and is the 60th mayor to serve in the position.
+Dallas operates under a city charter that designates the mayor as the official head of city government and a council-manager system where a city council-appointed city manager serves as the chief operating officer of the city.

 Duties and powers

 The city of Dallas operates under a council-manager government type, putting the city of Dallas in a unique position as being one of the largest cities in the United States to utilize this municipal government structure.
-Unlike the more common form of government used by large cities known as the mayor-council government - where the mayor serves the chief-executive position of the city - the council-manager government of the city of Dallas gives the chief-executive position to the appointed City Manager.
-As a result, the mayor is elected at-large and serves a largely ceremonial position fulfilling a handful of key duties.
-The mayor serves as a member of the city council, presides over city council meetings and official ceremonies, and serves as a representative to the City of Dallas at a local, state, national, and international level.
+Unlike the more common form of government used by large cities known as the mayor-council government - where the mayor serves the chief-executive position of the city - the council-manager government of the city of Dallas gives the operational responsibility to the appointed City Manager.
+The mayor presides over city council meetings and official ceremonies and serves as a representative of the City of Dallas at the local, state, national, and international level.
 Likewise, it is not uncommon for mayors of the city of Dallas to simultaneously serve as members or heads of other committees while in office, further representing the interests of the people and city of Dallas in organizations and committees.